ozby/simplebackend/README.md

 * More reads than writes
 * Auditing is required
 * The system has complicated business logic, and you don't want to reimplement it on the frontend
+* Low latency is important
 * Not expected to have millions of users
-* Uptime is not critical
+* Uptime is not super important

 ### Important patterns